-STARCOS is a complete operation system for integrated circuit cards (ICC).
-As the ICC operation system, STARCOS controls the data-exchange and the memory areas as well as processes the information in the ICC.
-As the resource-manager, STARCOS provides the necessary functions for operation and management of any application.
-STARCOS is used for security applications, e.g. for payment systems, road toll systems or access control systems.
-STARCOS SPK is an extension to the standard version STARCOS adding asymmetric cryptography (public key cryptography) capabilities to STARCOS.
-This evaluation focuses on STARCOS SPK2.3 (version 2.3 of STARCOS SPK), which is based on the standard ICC operating system STARCOS S2.1 (version 2.1 of STARCOS).
-STARCOS SPK2.3 is a further development of STARCOS S2.1 that comprises all functionality of STARCOS S2.1 and adds public key cryptography functionality.
+STARCOS is a complete operating system for integrated circuit cards.
+STARCOS controls the data exchange and the memory, and processes information in the integrated circuit card.
+As a resource manager, STARCOS provides the necessary functions for operation and management of any application.
+STARCOS SPK 2.3 is a further development of the operating system STARCOS S 2.1 that comprises all functionality of STARCOS S 2.1 and adds public key cryptography functionality.